YoungHypo/Homelette/flask/backend-api/README.md

 ## Database Management

 - Homelette uses MariaDB relational database with SQLAlchemy ORM for data access
-- The API service is responsible for all database migrations
 - Both API and Socket services share the same database models and schema

 ## Database Design